JDarthenay/OpenXcom/README.md

 ### Change target with bi-arch toolchain

-* For 32-bits building use -m32 options both for compiling and linking.
+* For 32-bits building use `-m32` option both for compiling and linking.
-* For 64-bits building use -m64 options both for compiling and linking.
+* For 64-bits building use `-m64` option both for compiling and linking.
-TDM-GCC-64 defaults to -m64.
+TDM-GCC-64 defaults to `-m64`, but it does not hurt to add this option when building 64-bits objects and binaries.
+The options can be used with a mono-arch toolchain, they will simply leads to building error if you use one with the wrong toolchain.
+That means adding them can be a good way to make sure you have properly set the toolchain you want to use, so I recommend setting them.

 ## SDL